-- We will deal with all reported incidents sensitively, fairly, impartially and in an agreed timescale with the complainant. - We will fully support victims, their families and any witnesses by taking a complainant centred approach. - We will advise victims of the support services that we and other agencies such as the Police, Victim and Witness Support and mediation services can provide, and make referrals as required. - We will ensure that we have access to interpreters and signers and use appropriate formats of communication for anyone who has difficulty ready or writing English. - We will discuss all action to be taken with the complainant, give an explanation of the options available to us, including likely outcomes. - We will maintain appropriate confidentiality and will seek the victim's permission before contacting the alleged perpetrator, legal representatives or any other agencies. - We will provide regular updates on progress from the onset of the case to case closure and beyond, if appropriate. - We will always try to minimise the burden on complainants in collecting evidence through: - The short, focussed use of Incident Diary Sheets rather than their prolonged use with no clear outcomes. - The use of hand-held voice recording and noise monitoring equipment and CCTV, where appropriate. - We will enable the provision of increased security, where this is considered necessary by applying, on the tenant's behalf, for a police Home Security Check.
+- 3.4 We will deal with all reported incidents sensitively, fairly, impartially and in an agreed timescale with the complainant. - 3.5 We will fully support victims, their families and any witnesses by taking a complainant centric approach. - 3.6 We will advise victims of the support services that we and other agencies such as the Police, Victim and Witness Support and mediation services can provide, and make referrals as required. - 3.7 We will ensure that we have access to interpreters and signers and use appropriate formats of communication for anyone who has difficulty ready or writing English. - 3.8 We will discuss all action to be taken with the complainant, give an explanation of the options available to us, including likely outcomes. - 3.9 We will maintain appropriate confidentiality and will seek the victim's permission before contacting the alleged perpetrator, legal representatives or any other agencies. - 3.10 We will provide regular updates on progress from the onset of the case to case closure and beyond, if appropriate. - 3.11 We will always try to minimise the burden on complainants in collecting evidence through: - The short, time limited use of Incident Diary Sheets rather than their prolonged use with no clear outcomes. - The use of hand-held voice recording, promotion of the Noise App and noise monitoring equipment and CCTV, where appropriate. - 3.12 We will enable the provision of increased security, where this is considered necessary by applying, on the tenant's behalf, for a police Home Security Check or a Fire Safety check.
 We will take all reasonable steps to comply with any resulting recommendations.
-For occupants of our leasehold properties we will provide advice and support and, where agreed, will take reasonable steps to comply with any recommendations resulting from a police Home Security Check.
+For occupants of our leasehold properties we will provide advice and support and, where agreed, will take reasonable steps to comply with any recommendations resulting from a Home Security Check. - 3.13 We will make all customers aware of the Community Trigger (also known as ASB Case Review) process and their right to make a community trigger application.
+We will, where appropriate will act as an advocate in supporting customers to take an application forward to the relevant authority.